gpdowney/lightweightLSAT/pages/reason/conditionals.md

 For example...

-> Sundaes require both Ice Cream and Fudge
+    Sundaes require both Ice Cream and Fudge

->
-> If it's missing Ice Cream or Fudge, then it's not a Sundae.
+    If it's missing either Ice Cream or Fudge, then it's not a Sundae.

 ## Conditional Words: